Coinbase valuation pegged at $68 billion ahead of landmark U.S. listing

 San Francisco-based Coinbase’s potential listing also comes at a time when the value of bitcoin continues to surge, it hit a record high of $61,781.83 on Saturday.
 The price of the digital currency has fallen since then as investors consolidated gains and on news of plans by India to ban cryptocurrencies.

-A clutch of other crypto firms including Cipher Mining Inc are pushing ahead with listing plans despite regulatory uncertainty.

-Coinbase, among the most well-known cryptocurrency platforms globally, has registered about 114.9 million shares for its direct listing, according to its latest filing.
+Coinbase, among the most well-known cryptocurrency platforms globally, has registered about 114.9 million shares for its listing, according to its filing.

-The low and high sale price per share in the private market was $200.00 and $375.01, respectively, in the first quarter through March 15, Coinbase said.
+The low and high sale price per share in the private market was $200.00 and $375.01, respectively, in the quarter through March 15.

-In December, the company confidentially submitted paperwork with the U.S. Securities and Exchange Commission to go public.

-Reporting by Noor Zainab Hussain in Bengaluru and Joshua Franklin in New York; Writing by Anirban Sen; Editing by Vinay Dwivedi and Shounak Dasgupta
+Reporting by Noor Zainab Hussain in Bengaluru and Joshua Franklin in New York; Writing by Anirban Sen; Editing by Shounak Dasgupta

 Our Standards: The Thomson Reuters Trust Principles.